-Only the holders of Common Stock of record at the close of business on March 15, 2002 (the "Record Date") will be entitled to vote at the Annual Meeting.
-On such date, 2,076,164 shares of Common Stock were outstanding.
-Each shareholder is entitled to one vote per share held of record on the Record Date.
-The Common Stock is the Company's only outstanding voting stock.
+Only holders of record of Common Stock at the close of business on the Record Date will be entitled to notice of and to vote at the Annual Meeting.
+On the Record Date, 2,668,951 shares of the Common Stock were issued, outstanding and entitled to vote.
+Each holder of Common Stock of record is entitled to cast, in person or by proxy, one vote for each share of the Common Stock held by such stockholder as of the close of business on the Record Date.